osprey-dcs/data-platform/doc/documents/dp/dp-tech.md

 #### technology performance benchmarking (September 2023)

 Performance benchmark applications were developed and utilized to evaluate candidate technologies for use in the Data Platform implementation in light of the project performance goal stated above.
 Benchmarks focused on gRPC for API communication; InfluxDB, MongoDB and MariaDB for database storage; and writing JSON and HDF5 files to disk.
 The benchmark results showed that it was likely we could build service implementations meeting our performance requirements by using gRPC for communication and [MongoDB for storing "buckets" of time series data](https://www.mongodb.com/blog/post/building-with-patterns-the-bucket-pattern).
-Benchmark results are documented in Appendix A.

 #### Data Platform v1.0 (November 2023)